A little bit of Norfolk paradise – and it belongs to us!

 If you would like to help with plans for St Clements, please consider joining as a volunteer.
 Over the next year, we shall be working with the Norfolk Wildlife Trust in monitoring species of birds, mammals and plants on the Common as well deciding how best to make the Common work for our community.
 Enthusiasm and interest matter more than expertise!

-If you would like to know more, or simply register your interest, please contact Terence Blacker by email at [email protected] or by telephone on 01379 742774.
+If you would like to know more, or simply register your interest, please contact Andrew Goodman on 01379 742728, [email protected]

 You can read more about how St Clements Common came to be created by clicking on this link to a Guardian column from 1995.